realityforge/course-getting-started-with-ethereum-solidity-development/chainlist/README.md

 This application was created via unboxing a new project via `truffle unbox chainskills/chainskills-box`.

+**WARNING**: The tests no longer pass because after I changed the contracts code I didn't feel like updating tests and did not feel like there was anything to learn from them.

 # Setup

 Upload the contracts to ganache: